Newport (city), Vermont: Health industry

 North Country Hospital is the city's largest employer, employing 605 people.

-Orleans-Essex Visiting Nurses Association and Hospice employs 100 people locally.

-Northeast Kingdom Human Services serves people with mental health needs.

-Social services are provided in part by the Northeast Kingdom Community Action, located here and in other Northeast Kingdom sites.

 Tourism

 A commercial ice fishing derby has been held in February since 2004.
 In 2010, there were 920 participants.

 The only Soap Box Derby in Vermont is held in the city annually.
 The winner represents the state in the nationals.

 The local Rotary has held an annual music festival involving county high schools since 1947.